-The State LEDs (WC, SPDIF, ADAT) indicate a valid input signal separately for each digital input.
+The Digital State LEDs (WC, SPDIF, ADAT, TCO) indicate a valid input signal separately for each digital input.
 Additionally, RME's exclusive SyncCheck indicates if one of these inputs is locked, but not synchronous to the others, in which case the LED will flash.
 See also chapter 11.3/22.3, Clock Modes - Synchronization.

-The red HOST LED lights up when the Fireface 400 has been switched on.
-It operates as error LED, in case the FireWire connection hasn't been initialised yet, or has been interrupted (error, cable not connected etc.).
+The red HOST LED lights up when the Fireface 800 has been switched on, thus signalling the presence of operating voltage.
+At the same time it operates as error LED, in case the FireWire connection hasn't been initialised yet, or has been interrupted (error, cable not connected etc.).